The Complete History of Taylor Swift at the Grammys

+From buzz-worthy performances to red carpet moments to that iconic album of the year speech

+Taylor Swift has made a triumphant return to the Grammys!
+While the singer hadn't attended the awards ceremony since 2016, she took the stage on Sunday, performing a medley of "Cardigan," "August" and "Willow" from both Folklore and Evermore before taking home album of the year for Folklore.

-Topping the long list of things for which Taylor Swift has no chill?
-The Grammy Awards.
-But to be fair, the Grammys seem to have lost all chill for the singer as well.
-Taylor has 31 nominations to her name (including two pending 2018 nods) and 10 wins, making her one seriously decorated artist.
-She’s come a long way since her first appearance at the ceremony 10 (!) years ago.
-From ball gowns to iconic performances to that album of the year speech, here’s Taylor’s complete Grammys journey.
+Swift has an impressive 41 nominations to her name (including six nods this year) and 11 wins since first walking the red carpet 13 (!) years ago, making her one seriously decorated artist.
+From ballgowns to iconic head-banging performances to that album of the year speech, here’s Taylor’s complete Grammys journey.

 Be sure to check out PEOPLE’s full Grammys coverage to get the latest news on music’s big night.

 If 2008 feels like it was a long time ago, that’s because it was.
-It was an era in which Taylor received her Grammy nomination (for best new artist) and was introducing the world to her girl-next-door image.
+It was an era in which Taylor received her first Grammy nomination (for best new artist) and was introducing the world to her girl-next-door image.

 By the following year, she was already turning up the star power.
 First, there was this black gown, a departure from the pastels and neutrals she tended to favor on the red carpet.

 And then, of course, there was her now-iconic duet of “Fifteen” with Miley Cyrus.
-(We’re still screaming, TBH.)

 By 2010, Taylor was back in the nomination game.
 (She scored eight nods that year!)
-Appropriately, she literally dazzled on the red carpet.
+Appropriately, she dazzled on the red carpet.

 She ended the night on a very high note, winning four Grammys, including her first album of the year trophy.